 Given this unprecedented situation, we appreciate everyone’s patience and understanding as we navigate these challenges as responsibly as we can.
 With our safety measures in place, we believe a key factor in our success in reopening will be our members and guests’ acceptance and adherence to our new protocols.
 Service will be live streamed on the website for guests who don’t feel comfortable wearing a mask.
 Guests without masks will not be allowed.

 Although Good Samaritan has the ability to accommodate up to 90 people while still maintaining proper social distancing, we will be limiting service attendance to 50.
 Overflow seating will be available on the outdoor patio if capacity is reached on any given Sunday.
 If we continue to reach capacity with one service time, we will transition to two services.

-In addition to making a reservation, all members and guests will be required to complete a Contact Tracing Form before entering the sanctuary.
+Reservations to attend Sunday Worship are no longer required.
+All members and guests will still be required to complete a Contact Tracing Form before entering the sanctuary.
 We suggest submitting this form online ahead of time HERE.
 This will allow us to properly implement accurate contact tracing should we ever need to.